PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 the newly retained affine-input results.
 Preserve both surrounding sequences and observation-only constraints.
 Commit and push only; do not create, reopen, or update a pull request.

+## BatchMatMul reshape/SE result characterization checkpoint

+`_optimize_batchmatmul_reshape_se_nhwc_chains()` dispatches one dedicated owner and returns the fixed one-counter dictionary `optimized_batchmatmul_reshape_se_nhwc_chains`.
+The owner unconditionally prunes unused tensors after candidate processing, so its counter is incomplete evidence for cleanup-only mutation and must remain observation-only.

+There are exactly two raw direct production calls.
+They follow `_terminal_batchmatmul_affine_input_stats` and `_post_sinet_batchmatmul_affine_input_stats`, respectively, and both immediately precede `_optimize_batchmatmul_transpose_input_to_adj_flags()`.

+A strict expected-failure contract selects distinct `_terminal_batchmatmul_reshape_se_stats` and `_post_sinet_batchmatmul_reshape_se_stats` targets.
+It fixes the two-call count, model argument, empty keywords, both captured predecessors, the terminal option guard, and shared adj-flags successor.

+At implementation, replace only the two raw expressions with assignments.
+Do not add a guard or consumer and do not change the wrapper, owner, one-key schema, unconditional pruning, surrounding sequences, option guard, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- reshape/SE and affine-input owner fixtures, both production boundaries, architecture, terminal result contracts, and pass-efficiency coverage:
+  `355 passed, 1 xfailed in 19.62s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.